SphericalCowww/ROS_leggedRobot_testBed/README.md

 <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/basicConnection_DYNAMIXEL.png" width="200">

 Use the following App <a href="https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/">DYNAMIXEL Wizard 2.0</a> to change the servo ID (default 1) to, say, ID 10.
-Note that all servos in use from the same controller must have different IDs:
+Note that all servos in use from the same controller must have different IDs (and they all start with ID 1 and so in collision):

     connect U2D2 to computer => open DYNAMIXEL Wizard 2.0
     # Options